 News channels did special reports on the recovery of Nashville’s 2nd Avenue Historic Downtown area all day on Thursday.
-During the Nashville TN, explosion, both the historic Rhea building and Nissan stadium received damage and other facilities in the area.
+During the Nashville TN, explosion, both the historic Rhea building and Nissan stadium received damage, and other facilities in the area.

 In downtown Nashville, Tennessee, United States, Anthony Quinn Warner, the suicide bomber, detonated an RV bomb on December 25, 2020.
 Also, he injured eight people and damaged dozens of buildings in the area.
 This Nashville, TN explosion happened at 6:30 in the morning at 166 Second Avenue North between Church Street and Commerce Street adjacent to an AT&T network facility.

 Before the explosion, people near the RV heard gunshots and loudspeakers, alerting them to evacuate before the bombing.
 As a result, there were days-long communication service outages.
-The Nashville TN explosion was felt miles away, too.
+The explosion was felt miles away, too.
 After the investigation, the Federal Bureau of Investigation (FBI) concluded that Warner was a Nashville resident and bomber and acted alone.

 The car bomb was in a Thor Motor Coach Chateau RV, parked outside an AT&T network facility at 1:22 am.
 On that Christmas morning, i.e., four to five hours after the vehicle arrived, sounds of rapid gunfire in at least three bursts woke the nearby people.

-Immediately after that, a computerized female voice was broadcasted over a public address system.
+Immediately after that, a computerized female voice was broadcast over a public address system.
 It stated all buildings in this area and people who can hear the message must evacuate now.
-Also, it announced to stay clear of the vehicle, do not approach the car, and your primary objective is to evacuate these buildings now.
+Also, it announced to stay clear of the vehicle, not approach the car, and your primary objective is to evacuate these buildings now.

 Two police officers from the Metro Nashville Police Department responded to the reports of shots being fired around 5:30 am.
-The broadcast warned everyone pre-explosion that there was a bomb in the car with a fifteen minutes countdown.
+The broadcast warned everyone pre-explosion that there was a bomb in the car with a fifteen-minute countdown.
 Later, the speakers swapped to snippets from the 1964 song Downtown by Petula Clark.

 Although they did not hear any shots, they discovered the parked vehicle and listened to the warning.
-Those two officers and three others responding officers evacuated homes in the area.
+Those two officers and three other responding officers evacuated homes in the area.
 Subsequently, they called in reinforcements along with the hazardous devices unit while a sixth officer redirected pedestrians on the street.

 Two of the Metro Nashville Police Department officers investigated the RV and observed a camera positioned above its rearview mirror.
 Furthermore, the RV exploded almost an hour later while the bomb technicians were on the way after the shots were fired.